AdinRC/test2/README.md

 ## Support & Contact

-For technical support or questions about this Petty Cash Manager system, please contact your system administrator or the development team.
+For technical support or questions about this Loan Calculator system, please contact your system administrator or the development team.

 **Version**: 1.0
 **Last Updated**: January 2024